-Yes, we know it, sounds like a joke, “ how will I not take my drink by hand?”, but you will be surprised to know the number of people that needs to take a break and remove the backpack to hydrate.
+Yes, we know it, sounds like a joke, “ how will I not take my drink by hand?” but you will be surprised to know the number of people that needs to take a break and remove the backpack to hydrate.
 During our hikes by the mountain, hydration should be constant so we will never have the sensation of thirst.
-If this happens, we are not properly hydrated and the consequences of a bad hydration can be terrible for our health.
-When it comes to hydrate ourselves, choose water or isotonic drinks (never carbonated soft drinks).
-In case that our trek will be prolonged or requires a physical effort above normal, we must add salts to our water.
+If this happens, we are not properly hydrated and the consequences of bad hydration can be terrible for our health.
+When it comes to hydrating ourselves, choose water or isotonic drinks (never carbonated soft drinks).
+In case our trek will be prolonged or requires a physical effort above normal, we must add salts to our water.
 Never go out on the mountain to hike without a minimum of a liter and a half of water.
-In order to hydrate constantly, we will have to choose wisely our container of water in order to transport it within reach of the hand at all times to be able to take small drinks from time to time.
+To hydrate constantly, we will have to choose wisely our container of water to transport it within reach of the hand at all times to be able to take small drinks from time to time.
 There are multiple solutions for that, from the most sophisticated camel bag to the simplest canteen in an accessible backpack pocket.
 We recommend you always carry a half-filter tank on hand, and the rest of the bag inside.
 When you run out of liquid, take a stop to fill it.

-Yeah… we all know that, but we still insist, it is much safer to walk with a boot by the mountain than to do it with other type of footwear.
-A comfortable boot with waterproof membrane (for example goretex) will not only prevent kinking and humidity, it will prevent loose stones from hitting our ankles.
-Of course, the use of the boot will remove some mobility, but that will be solved with a correct lacing of the laces.
-For the descents we will tie the boot firmly, trying to keep the heel of the foot close to the back of the boot and in that way there will be a free space between the toe of the boot and the toes.
-With that, we will prevent the foot from slipping toward the front of the boot and as a result our fingers are crushed in the descent.
-For the ascensions we will release the pressure of the loop in the upper part of the boot and we will make sure to keep the instep tight and firm.
+Yeah… we all know that, but we still insist, that it is much safer to walk with a boot by the mountain than to do it with another type of footwear.
+A comfortable boot with a waterproof membrane (for example Goretex) will not only prevent kinking and humidity, but it will also prevent loose stones from hitting our ankles.
+Of course, the use of the boot will remove some mobility, but that will be solved with the correct lacing of the laces.
+For the descents we will tie the boot firmly, trying to keep the heel of the foot close to the back of the boot and in that way, there will be free space between the toe of the boot and the toes.
+With that, we will prevent the foot from slipping toward the front of the boot and as a result, our fingers are crushed in the descent.
+For the ascensions, we will release the pressure of the loop in the upper part of the boot and we will make sure to keep the instep tight and firm.
 If you do this, you will restore mobility in the ankle, and this will allow us to have more movement freedom on the ascent.

 Have you ever heard of the chimney effect?
-The human body generates a great amount of heat when it is active, releasing calories, that although we are interested in losing them in summer and times of heat, it does not happen in winter.
-In this way our body becomes a real stove.
-As I tell you, in the mountain we lose most of the body head by the feet and by the head.
-If we wear suitable socks and a correct boot we will have half solved, expect for some case of a minimalist athlete who is going to go barefoot, all the others wear shoes.
+The human body generates a great amount of heat when it is active, releasing calories, and although we are interested in losing them in summer and times of heat, it does not happen in winter.
+In this way, our body becomes a real stove.
+As I tell you, in the mountain, we lose most of the body head by the feet and by the head.
+If we wear suitable socks and the correct boots we will have half solved, except for some cases of a minimalist athlete who is going to go barefoot, all the others wear shoes.
 But instead, there are many people who do not know that the other important part where we lose the body heat is the head, which without a cap or hat is exposed to the elements.
 The solution is simple, a hat.
-Do not go without it on your winter journeys, in addition, ad a pair of light gloves and you can endure four or five less degrees of temperature, and you will avoid that the heat escapes by that chimney in which you have become.
-In hot weather we must also protect our head, and just as you have done with the backpack, you should get rid of that advertising cap that has accompanied you in many good times.
+Do not go without it on your winter journeys, in addition, ad a pair of light gloves and you can endure four or five fewer degrees of temperature, and you will avoid the heat escaping by that chimney in which you have become.
+In hot weather, we must also protect our heads, and just as you have done with the backpack, you should get rid of that advertising cap that has accompanied you in many good times.
 Wear a hat or cap with protection at the nape of the neck, in both cases ensure that it has an ultraviolet filter.
-In that way you will avoid not only burn, but also suffering from heat stroke.
+In that way, you will avoid not only burning but also suffering from heatstroke.
 In both cases, as with dehydration, the consequences can be very serious.
 Always use sunscreen, the ultraviolet radiation is more incisive in the mountain, and carrying a hydrated skin will prevent you from cutting and cracking with the wind and the cold winter, you will also delay the aging of it.

 If you stop, enjoy the view, the landscape, breathe deeply, but do not stop constantly and when you do it for lunch or to eat, avoid that these stops go beyond 15 or 20 minutes.
-Try not to overeat, you better taker the right amount, try to bring fruit and not just sandwiches.
+Try not to overeat, you better take the right amount, try to bring fruit and not just sandwiches.
 The fruit will give us a contribution of sugar and hydration that will help a lot.
-If we eat a lot of food, very heavy food and also stay on a place for a long time, when we are going to resume our trek it will cost a lot of effort and instead of enjoying the mountain we will suffer.
+If we eat a lot of food, very heavy food, and also stay in a place for a long time, when we are going to resume our trek it will cost a lot of effort and instead of enjoying the mountain, we will suffer.
 We hope all this information helps you with your trip to Salkantay, enjoy!